mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ![image](../images/8-12.png)

 You need a model for the messages.
 Each message has the text content and ID of the creator.
-Note the order of the messages, the most recent is shown at the top.
+Note the order of the messages, the most recent is shown at the top!

+Note: it is **EXTREMELY IMPORTANT** to follow all the possible error messages, in the Rails console and the network tab of the browser especially when working with Action Cable!

 ## Exercise 6

-Enhance the breweries list functionality by adding a button or text "X" for removing a brewery from the database (see [Rails views documentation](https://guides.rubyonrails.org/layouts_and_rendering.html#rendering-by-default-convention-over-configuration-in-action)).
+Enhance the breweries list functionality by adding a button or text "X" for removing a brewery from the database.

 The implementation should follow these steps: